CHT2520/oop-php-namespacing/namespacing-notes.md

 ```

 ### Using Namespaces
 Once we place a class in a namespace, it can only see code in the same namespace as itself.
-We don't automatically have access to classes from the global namespace.
+It doesn't automatically have access to classes from the global namespace.
 To show this here's a slightly more complex version of the Film class.

 ```php
 namespace Models;